Rutgers logo

 Horse Handling and Fitting Supervisors: Thanks for all of your hard work with the students; you’ve done a GREAT job!

-A huge thank you to Dr. Carey Williams!
+A huge thank you to Dr. Taylor Ross!
 Her dedication makes it possible for students to learn, grow, and build bonds with these amazing horses.
 We're truly grateful to have her leading this class!

 • Class 1